git-davi/reverse-python-port-forwarder/README.md

 - **local_portfwd**
 - **remote_portfwd**

-These must be running on remote and local machine and are creating a tunnel for tcp packets.
+These programs are creating a tunnel for tcp packets between a local and a remote machine so they have to run **simultaneosly**.
 The ***local port forward*** program should be running on your local machine, after being started it will be listening for the incoming tunnel connection handshake and will open a service port.
 I've choosen a reverse connection logic (remote -> local) instead of a simple bind beacause